 One Kable-Holmes researcher has traced their family line back to William Conqueror. (family tree to be added).

-Norwich Castle Goal has since 1894 transformed into a museum.
+Norwich Castle Gaol has since 1894 transformed into a museum.

 Kable-Holmes remembered in Norwich Castle display

 An item on display at Norwich Castle Museum, which recognises two of its most famous prisoners and their new born baby, was photographed by one of their descendants, when they visited the Castle.